Dry Cleaner

 It is a tough question to answer, not having seen the dress or the damage.
 I do not think that the cleaner should pay for the dress.
 However, I do think that the cleaner should do something for you for all of the problems and stress you encountered.
 Many people choose to have their gowns restored/preserved after they have worn them, this can cost up to several hundred dollars to have done.
 If I where the owner of the cleaner I would offer to have the gown restored and preserved at no charge for you.

-Asked by Ramona over 10 years ago
+Asked by Josh about 11 years ago

-Asked by rcg over 10 years ago
+Asked by Cliff about 11 years ago

 i want to open a dry clean/laundry drop-off.
 Where do i start looking for the company that will do the actual cleaning?

-Asked by Preston almost 11 years ago
+Asked by Preston over 11 years ago

 I would begin by discussing this with dry cleaners that are operating plants that you will not be in direct competition with.
 Check their quality to make sure they are what you are seeking and negotiate to make sure the pricing will work for both of you.